Jamesb13579/my-tasty-eats/README.md

 ### Fonts

-The fonts used were Alice and serif.
-Alice was chosen for its clear lettering and spacing for reading accessibility for the user.
+The fonts used were Lato, Roboto and sans-serif.
 Fonts were imported from [Google Fonts](https://fonts.google.com/).

 ### Colour Scheme

-The colour scheme was chosen by using [Coolors](https://coolors.co/).
+The colour scheme was chosen by using [olorate](https://colorate.azurewebsites.net/).
 The following palette was chosen for using on the fonts throughout the site due to high contrast for user reading accessibility:

 ![Colour Pallet](README/assets/colour-pallet.png)